symfony/symfony-docs/quick_tour/the_big_picture.rst

 .. tip::

-    You could have used
-    ``Acme\DemoBundle\Controller\WelcomeController::indexAction`` for the
+    You could have used the full class and method name - ``Acme\DemoBundle\Controller\WelcomeController::indexAction`` - for the
-    ``_controller`` value but if you follow some simple conventions, the logical name is more concise and allows for more flexibility.
+    ``_controller`` value.
+But if you follow some simple conventions, the logical name is shorter and allows for more flexibility.

-The controller class extends the built-in ``Controller`` class, which provides useful shortcut methods, like the :method:`Symfony\\Bundle\\FrameworkBundle\\Controller\\Controller::render` method that loads and renders a template (``AcmeDemoBundle:Welcome:index.html.twig``).
+The ``WelcomeController`` class extends the built-in ``Controller`` class, which provides useful shortcut methods, like the :method:`Symfony\\Bundle\\FrameworkBundle\\Controller\\Controller::render` method that loads and renders a template (``AcmeDemoBundle:Welcome:index.html.twig``).
 The returned value is a Response